-In Melbourne we get those scorchers hitting the upper thirties into the forties.
-Temperatures above 33°C are tough on the hens .
-One reason my coop is larger and tall is because it doesnt allow heat build-up and remains at ambient.
-Also, on the front overhanging roofline I hang a bamboo blind or shade-cloth to shield the morning sun; this has the added benefit of blocking night-light from the neighbours.
-On a really hot day the hens will seek refuge and could make for the coop because they see it as their safe haven.
-However, if the coop is small and in the sun, it becomes an oven and the hens die from the heat.
-So on those very hot days keep the hens outside so they can find some breeze and shade under a shrub, and ensure there is cool water (tap temperature) and food in the immediate vicinity.
+Temperatures above 33°C are tough on hens .
+One reason my coop is tall and open at the front is because it doesnt allow too much heat build-up.
+Also, on the front overhanging roofline I hang a bamboo blind or shade-cloth to shield the morning sun.
+This has the added benefit of blocking night-light from the neighbours.
+However on days hotter than 35°C even this coop can get too hot.
+On such days it might be good to let the hens outside so they can find some breeze and shade under a shrub.
+Ensure there is cool water (tap temperature) and food in the immediate vicinity.
 Provide the water in a large bowl to help it stay cool, and replace if it warms up.
 Immersing a frozen cool pack in the water will keep it cool for longer.

 If you set up the coop with a high capacity feeder and drinker on a permanent basis, then when you go away merely top them up and alls well.
 You can get a Drinker Drum Kit from Bellsouth.
 There are various configurations but the 20 L tank is ideal and nipples are useful because they stay clean.
 Alternatively there is the BEC 75 drinker also from Bellsouth—it must be hung to work.
 Even if there is enough food and water to last the duration, ensure a neighbour or friend checks the coop on a regular basis to make sure all is in order.